 At 17 years old, Anthony had a strong desire to serve our Country while also getting out to see the world; to pursue that goal, he enlisted in the U.S. Navy.
 After completing basic training in North Chicago, Anthony attended Yeoman “A” school in Meridian, Mississippi.
-Once Anthony completed the Yeoman course, he was assigned to the USS George Washington (CVN 73) which was homeported in Norfolk, Virginia.
+Once Anthony completed the Yeoman course, he was assigned to the USS George Washington (CVN 73) which was home ported in Norfolk, Virginia.
 While assigned to the George Washington, he completed two Mediterranean Sea / Arabian Gulf deployments (2002 and 2004) aboard the George Washington.
-For his efforts, Anthony was awarded two Navy and Marine Corps Achievement Medals as well as various unit awards/medals.
+For his efforts, Anthony was awarded two Navy and Marine Corps Achievement Medals.
 After completing more than three years of sea-duty, Anthony was transferred to Aircraft Intermediate Maintenance Detachment, Norfolk.
 While on active duty, Anthony was able to achieve the rank of Yeoman First Class (E6) and obtain a bachelor’s degree.
-However, at 22 years old, with a degree in hand, he was ready to chase his lifelong dream of becoming an attorney.
+However, at 22 years old, with a degree in hand, he was ready to chase his life-long dream of becoming an attorney.
 He was fortunate enough to be admitted to North Carolina Central University School of Law and in 2006 he separated from the military to begin law school.

 While in law school, Anthony served as the Treasure of the Public Interest Law Organization for two years.
 After his first year of law school, Anthony interned with the U.S. Army Judge Advocate General’s Corp (JAGC) at Fort Belvoir, Virginia.
 After his second year of law school, Anthony split his internship with the Charlotte Mecklenburg Public Defender’s Office (CMPD) and Disability Rights North Carolina.
 While at the CMPD’s office, he was able to gain valuable experience assisting in the defense of indigent defendants.
 Anthony made daily appearances in court and negotiated countless plea deals with the district attorney’s office.
-During his time at Disability Rights, he provided services to protect individuals with disabilities from abuse; he was vital in the investigation into the North Carolina School for the Deaf and a “wilderness camp” for troubled teens.
+During his time at Disability Rights, he provided services to protect individuals with disabilities from abuse.

 To broaden his exposure to different areas of the law, Anthony decided to relocate to San Diego, California and obtain a master of laws (LL.M.) in trial advocacy, specializing in federal criminal defense.
 While completing is LL.M., Anthony interned with a well-known private Criminal Justice Act (CJA) attorney and assisted individuals facing serious federal charges.
 After completing his LL.M., Anthony attended the CJA Trial Skills Academy; the Academy is an intensive course taught by federal defenders and some of the best private defense attorneys in the nation.
 Participants are put through a vigorous week long course where they are required to present a criminal defense case before a panel of attorneys.
 Each and every move is literally recorded and critiqued by the panel to assist the attorney become a more effective courtroom litigator.